m-mcgowan/spark-flashee-eeprom/README.md

 * The [main API](firmware/flashee-eeprom.h) to the library is provided by the `Devices` class, which is a factory for obtaining various flash-access devices, and the `FlashDevice` abstract base class, which defines the operations of a flash device.

-* The spark external eeprom has 384 pages, each 4096 bytes in size and is managed as the device provided via the `Devices::userFlash()` method.
+* The spark external flash has 384 pages, each 4096 bytes in size and is managed as the device provided via the `Devices::userFlash()` method.
 Rather than hard-code these page count and page size constants, you can make the code more flexible for future changes by using `Devices::userFlash().pageSize()` and
  `Devices::userFlash().pageCount()`.